GuoliangXu/research-group/content/authors/admin2/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Researchers
-  - Visitors
 ---

-吳恩達 is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Guoliang Xu is a PhD student of Measurement, Evaluation, and Statistics at Columbia University.
+His research interests include machine learning, bayesian inference, and time-series data analysis.